 During the trial, the defense can call witnesses and present evidence that the defendant committed DUI out of necessity.
 If the judge deems that the defendant offered sufficient evidence to support his/her necessity defense, then the court will agree to instruct the jury (if it is a jury trial) that they have the option of acquitting the defendant of DUI due to necessity.5

-If you are facing charges of drunk driving in Nevada, call our Las Vegas Nevada DUI Attorneys.
+If you are facing charges of drunk driving in Nevada, call our Las Vegas Criminal Defense Attorneys.
 We may be able to use necessity or other defenses to persuade the prosecutor to reduce or dismiss your charges without a trial.

 2Id. at 1046 (“Accordingly, the necessity defense is limited and should be narrowly construed.”).